How to make a sequencer (it's easy!)

 The method uses :

 Normally, you might expect the controlling switch - for example the retract switch - to drive the servos directly.
-With this method, the switch drives the timebase, and the timebase controls the servos according to the motion curves.
+With this method, the switch drives the timebase, and the timebase controls the servos via the time/position curves.
 The benefit is (a) simplicy (no logic involved) and (b) the servos have a defined position at all points on the timeline.

 So let's get started!